custom ad

 The Eagles started the second half fast with a 7-2 run through the first three minutes.
 A jump shot by George Marshall cut SEMO’s lead to 40-29 with 17 minutes remaining in the game.

-The Redhawks spent the final four minutes maintaining a 30-point lead over the Redhawks.
-They accomplished that after a three-pointer by Ward put them up 74-44 with 3:49 remaining, and again on a Elliot Lowndes jump shot with 2:56 left to lead 76-46.
+The Redhawks spent the final four minutes maintaining a 30-point lead.
+They accomplished that after a 3-pointer by Ward put them up 74-44 with 3:49 remaining, and again on an Elliot Lowndes jump shot with 2:56 left to lead 76-46.

-Saxton Hoepker, a JUCO transfer who has spent much of the season on a far end of the bench, found his moment when he punctuated the game with a dunk with 23 seconds left for the final score of the game.
+Saxton Hoepker, a JUCO transfer who has spent much of the season on the far end of the bench, found his moment when he punctuated the game with a dunk with 23 seconds left for the 80-51 final score.

-SEMO (14-10, 9-4) is now in the middle of a four-way tie for first place with MSU, Little Rock and SIUE.
+SEMO (14-10, 9-4) is now in the middle of a three-way tie for second place with Morehead State and Little Rock.
+All three are a half-game behind SIU Edwardsville (10-4).
 The Redhawks will travel to Southern Indiana on Saturday, Feb.
 8.

 Advertisement